Copyright 2014, Disability Solution House, Inc. All Rights Reserved

 If you call your doctor asking or demanding a refill of a pain killing medication, that request will go into your record.
 If your medical condition is one that requires narcotic pain killers, discuss with your doctor your concerns about continued use and possible addiction.
 You want your doctor to see you as a reluctant consumer of pain killing medications.

-Mr. Ginsberg recently tried a case for a client with a psychological problem called PTSD (post traumatic stress disorder).
+Mr. Jonathan Ginsberg, an experienced disability attorney, recently tried a case for a client with a psychological problem called PTSD (post traumatic stress disorder).
 This person had a history of drug abuse and had sought help at a psychiatric hospital.
 The record showed that he had attended his meetings regularly for about 18 months, but that he had relapsed and had positive drug tests recently.
-At the hearing his client denied any relapse and claimed that the lab must have mixed up his records.
+At the hearing, his client denied any relapse and claimed that the lab must have mixed up his records.

 You need to take an active role to make sure that Social Security has an updated list of all physicians and current records.
 Read any denial notices.
 Encourage your doctor's office to cooperate with Social Security.
 Help build a solid medical record by asking your doctor to create a letter or fill out a form that identifies the specific work like activities that you can no longer perform.